CRP Evaluative Review - Use

 How will cross-program and system-level findings be developed?

 The CAS evaluation team during the year will track and communicate to stakeholders evidence emerging of a cross-program and system-wide nature as review reports are released.
 CAS/Evaluation anticipates proposing to SIMEC in its 2021 workplan a synthetic report that compiles and further analyzes cross-program and system level findings and recommendations into one report, for use within the system in future.

-While review teams (and the CAS evaluation team) will be attuned to cross-program and system-level findings, the design methodology of the review does not entail a comparative review across programs, and fully recognizes the differing operating contexts, budget envelopes and other differential factors across the portfolio.
+While evaluative review teams (and the CAS evaluation team) will be attuned to cross-program and system-level findings, the design methodology of the evaluative review does not entail a comparative review across programs, and fully recognizes the differing operating contexts, budget envelopes and other differential factors across the portfolio.